sanjayankur31/ankursinha.in/content/20171203-transitioning-to-neomutt-and-friends-for-e-mail.rst

 I rarely use LibreOffice---I mostly stick to LaTeX, and Vim_ deals with it rather well.

-In all of the above mentioned applications, hjkl moves about, other hot keys such as G and gg, and so on work too, and they even have a command mode that can be accessed using :code:`:` as in Vim_.
+In all of the above mentioned applications, :code:`hjkl` moves about, other hot keys such as :code:`G` and :code:`gg`, and so on work too, and they even have a command mode that can be accessed using :code:`:` as in Vim_.
 So, I don't have to think of the shortcuts now---it's all muscle memory!

 Evolution_, being a modern GUI productivity tool, does not have a method to navigate around only using a keyboard, and this got me to look for an e-mail